 Advice when creating Peer Testimonial

-- Ask for testimonials from your targeted audience — Because of Implicit Egotism, these people make up the customer persona’s friends and may draw more people like them.
+- Ask for testimonials from your targeted audience — These people are your customer personas and may draw more people like them.

 7. Influencer Testimonial

-Adding influencer testimonials on your website will definitely skyrocket your brand.
+Adding influencer testimonials to your website will definitely skyrocket your brand.

 Influencer testimonials are so powerful because their names are well-known and trusted.
 When an influencer gives you a positive rating, it tells the fans that you are trustworthy.
 After all, the good, service, or job is endorsed by someone they know and respect.
 Isn’t it true that if it’s good enough for them, it’ll be good enough for me?